Accenture/accenture.github.io/_drafts/trying-out-kubernetes-1-2.md

 ### Testing the service using curl or browser

-The query with the IP and port looks like
+The query with the IP and port looks like:

 {% highlight bash %}
 $ curl 10.245.1.3:31948